Governance

 Organizational structure

-Veridi is operated by a small Canadian organization with intent to become a nonprofit.
-The organization is structured around a lean operating model.
+The suite (Veridi, Pragma, Praxis) is operated by a small Canadian cooperative-in-formation, structured around a lean operating model.

-Currently operated ad-hoc by Johanna McBurnie and Shawn McBurnie; next steps include formal establishment as a nonprofit in Canada.
+Currently operated ad-hoc by Jo McBurnie and Shawn McBurnie; next steps include formal incorporation as a cooperative in Canada.

 Transparency commitments

-The complete Veridi methodology - including source hierarchy, decision trees, specialist frameworks, gaming countermeasures, confidence calibration framework, and the Institutional Reliability Index - is published and available for external inspection.
-This is a deliberate choice: a fact-checking system that asks for trust while concealing its methods is asking for exactly the kind of unjustified confidence the system is designed to detect.
+The complete methodologies for all three products — Veridi’s source hierarchy, decision trees, specialist frameworks, gaming countermeasures, confidence calibration framework, and Institutional Reliability Index; Pragma’s evidence quality framework, normative reasoning protocol, transferability rubrics, and dynamic implementation risk factors; Praxis’s leverage matching, sustainability risk, gaming countermeasures, outcome tracking, and the 9 pathway specifications — are fully documented and available on request via our contact form.
+This is a deliberate choice: a system that asks for trust while concealing its methods is asking for exactly the kind of unjustified confidence the suite is designed to detect.

-As we move to roll out public-facing access, we will address and define storage, retention, and anonymization of queries and other user data.
+As we roll out public-facing access we address and define storage, retention, and anonymization of queries and other user data.
+The calibration feedback loop (v1.3) documents the consent, anonymization, and k-anonymity rules that govern outcome data.

-Our validation data - test claims, expected results, actual results, scoring criteria, and limitations - is publicly documented.
-The validation report includes both the strengths and the caveats of the testing process.
+Our validation data for each product — test claims, expected results, actual results, scoring criteria, and limitations — is publicly documented.
+The validation report and changelog include both the strengths and the caveats of the testing process across all three methodologies.

 Clarity on limitations

-The organization publicly documents what Veridi cannot do, where the validation has gaps, and where the evidence for the methodology’s effectiveness is weaker than we’d like.
+The cooperative publicly documents what each product cannot do, where validation has gaps, and where the evidence for a methodology’s effectiveness is weaker than we’d like.
 See known limitations.

 Version history

-All changes to the methodology are tracked in a changelog.
+All changes to all three methodologies are tracked in a unified changelog.
 When components are added, modified, or deprecated, the change and its rationale are documented.
-See changelog.

 Funding model

-The organization operates without venture capital, advertising revenue, or other funding models that create incentive misalignment with accurate fact-checking.
+The cooperative operates without venture capital, advertising revenue, or other funding models that create incentive misalignment with accurate reasoning.
 Prospective funding sources include:

-• Grant funding from organizations supporting information integrity
+• Grant funding from organizations supporting information integrity, evidence-based policy, or civic-action infrastructure

 • Institutional partnerships